diazjordi/weather/README.md

 External Sources:
 - weatherapi

-Set custom settings in conf.json
+- User customization settings can be accessed in the "conf.json" file